Craig Gerber (creator): Creation of Sofia the First

-Kind, courageous, bold, and curious are just a few of the qualities Gerber wanted to give Princess Sofia in order to make a positive character.
-He explains “To that end, Sofia is very adventurous, and bold, and courageous, and curious.
+Gerber wanted to make Princess Sofia a positive character.
+In an interview, he explained, “Sofia is very adventurous, and bold, and courageous, and curious.
 She has a big heart, and she’s always ready to try new things, and she’s always ready to stand up for what she believes in or what she thinks is right.
 By the way, I think these are good qualities for both girls and boys to follow.
 And so there’s a feminist message.
-There’s also a message for both boys and girls, saying you can do anything you set your mind to if you keep trying and don’t give up – that life is an adventure.”
-Another important element he wanted to provide her with was to make her flawed.
-Sometimes she could mess up dealing with issues of sibling rivalry, sharing, or trying a new thing.
-This was a very important message Gerber wanted to provide to his young viewers.
-Gerber describes Sofia's faults as “Sofia’s biggest flaw is that she is too trusting.
-It will take her a long time to learn this lesson.”
+There’s also a message for both boys and girls, saying you can do anything you set your mind to if you keep trying and don’t give up because life is an adventure.”

+He also wanted to demonstrate the character's flaws, showing that she could make mistakes when dealing with issues of sibling rivalry, sharing, or trying a new thing.
+This was an important message Gerber wanted to send young viewers.
+“Sofia’s biggest flaw is that she is too trusting.
+It will take her a long time to learn this lesson,” stated Gerber.

 Along with creating the show, Gerber has also co-authored many of the program's storybooks.
 These books include Sofia the First: The Curse of Princess Ivy, Sofia the First: The Floating Palace, and Sofia the First: The Enchanted Feast.
 He has also co-authored a book based on his new program Elena of Avalor called Elena and the Secret of Avalor.